 Cristina manages our Personal Injury Twitter account @Roythornes_PI and is part of our in-house Charities and Events Team.

 - Claim against a local authority in respect of a Highway tripping accident.
 The claimant suffered multiple areas of soft tissue injury when she stepped in a pothole which was located at the bottom of a sloping path.
 Liability was denied by the local authority and it went before the court for determination.
-The court ruled in favour of the claimant.
+The court ruled in the claimant’s favour.
 Quirk of the case it happened virtually on the claimant’s doorstep.

 - Claim on behalf of S (A Child) -v- Severn Trent Water Plc successfully concluded at court.
 This was a legally complex case which set a precedent for future cases regarding disputes on the maintenance of private land.